ASUS-AICS/LibMultiLabel/docs/cli/data_format.rst

 LibMultiLabel Format
 --------------------

-The LibMultiLabel format is a format for IDs (optional), labels, raw texts and optional IDs.
+The LibMultiLabel format is a format for IDs (optional), labels, and raw texts.
 They are combined in a single file, using tabs and line endings as control characters.
 It must satisfy the following requirements

 - one sample per line